ORNL-AMO/AMO-Tools-Suite/README.md

 ### Packaging
 - Enable the `BUILD_PACKAGE` flag in the CMakeCache, then `cmake ./` then `make package`
 - Or use this directly for Windows: `cmake -D BUILD_TESTING:BOOL=OFF ./` and `cmake --build . --config Release --target PACKAGE`
-- To make package on Linux or Mac, run ccmake.
-Set BUILD_TESTING OFF, BUILD_PACKAGE ON, then configure and generate.
+- To make package on Linux or Mac, run `ccmake.` and set BUILD_TESTING OFF, BUILD_PACKAGE ON, then configure and generate.
 Then `make package`.

 ### Documentation
 - To generate documentation: `doxygen Doxyfile.in`